Pump: Plunger pumps

-Triplex-style plunger pumps
+Triplex-style plunger pump

-Triplex plunger pumps use three plungers, which reduces the pulsation of single reciprocating plunger pumps.
+Triplex plunger pumps use three plungers, which reduces the pulsation relative to single reciprocating plunger pumps.
 Adding a pulsation dampener on the pump outlet can further smooth the pump ripple, or ripple graph of a pump transducer.
 The dynamic relationship of the high-pressure fluid and plunger generally requires high-quality plunger seals.
 Plunger pumps with a larger number of plungers have the benefit of increased flow, or smoother flow without a pulsation damper.
 The increase in moving parts and crankshaft load is one drawback.

 Car washes often use these triplex-style plunger pumps (perhaps without pulsation dampers).
 In 1968, William Bruggeman reduced the size of the triplex pump and increased the lifespan so that car washes could use equipment with smaller footprints.
 Durable high-pressure seals, low-pressure seals and oil seals, hardened crankshafts, hardened connecting rods, thick ceramic plungers and heavier duty ball and roller bearings improve reliability in triplex pumps.
 Triplex pumps now are in a myriad of markets across the world.

 Triplex pumps with shorter lifetimes are commonplace to the home user.
 A person who uses a home pressure washer for 10 hours a year may be satisfied with a pump that lasts 100 hours between rebuilds.
 Industrial-grade or continuous duty triplex pumps on the other end of the quality spectrum may run for as much as 2,080 hours a year.

-The oil and gas drilling industry uses massive semi trailer-transported triplex pumps called mud pumps to pump drilling mud, which cools the drill bit and carries the cuttings back to the surface.
+The oil and gas drilling industry uses massive semi-trailer-transported triplex pumps called mud pumps to pump drilling mud, which cools the drill bit and carries the cuttings back to the surface.
 Drillers use triplex or even quintuplex pumps to inject water and solvents deep into shale in the extraction process called fracking.

-Compressed-air-powered double-diaphragm pumps
+Diaphragm pump

-One modern application of positive-displacement pumps is compressed-air-powered double-diaphragm pumps.
-Run on compressed air, these pumps are intrinsically safe by design, although all manufacturers offer ATEX certified models to comply with industry regulation.
-These pumps are relatively inexpensive and can perform a wide variety of duties, from pumping water out of bunds to pumping hydrochloric acid from secure storage (dependent on how the pump is manufactured – elastomers / body construction).
-These double-diaphragm pumps can handle viscous fluids and abrasive materials with a gentle pumping process ideal for transporting shear-sensitive media.
+Typically run on electricity compressed air, diaphragm pumps are relatively inexpensive and can perform a wide variety of duties, from pumping air into an aquarium, to liquids through a filter press.
+Double-diaphragm pumps can handle viscous fluids and abrasive materials with a gentle pumping process ideal for transporting shear-sensitive media.

-Rope pumps
+Rope pump

-Devised in China as chain pumps over 1000 years ago, these pumps can be made from very simple materials: A rope, a wheel and a pipe are sufficient to make a simple rope pump.
-Rope pump efficiency has been studied by grassroots organizations and the techniques for making and running them have been continuously improved.

-Impulse pumps
+Impulse pump

 Impulse pumps use pressure created by gas (usually air).
 In some impulse pumps the gas trapped in the liquid (usually water), is released and accumulated somewhere in the pump, creating a pressure that can push part of the liquid upwards.